 Spectrum auctions [19] have become the most common market-based mechanism for spectrum allocation and assignment, when granting rights to deploy cellular mobile communication networks such as 3G and 4G.
 Those who have gained access rights through auctions often have the rights for post-auction trading, which further promotes innovative business models.
 However, several studies have assessed the use of auctions as a market-based mechanism for mobile communications through various welfare analyses [16], [20]-[23] indicating the importance of careful design of auction mechanisms and related parameters.
-While the overall trend is from administrative allocation towards market-based mechanisms, these studies have identified several challenges in auctions.
+While the overall trend is administrative allocation towards market-based mechanisms, these studies have identified several challenges in auctions.
 They do not always produce superior market outcomes and regulators should recognize the complex relationship between spectrum management and market outcomes [23].
 Authors in [24] state that auctions work only when licenses are liquid, i.e. when there are enough buyers and sellers.
 It is reasonable to assume that the number of buyers is relatively small in vertical and enterprise licensing cases, because licenses are local and benefit only a few buyers.
 For example, if a factory or a harbor wanting to deploy a local network to its own property, there would not necessarily be any other buyers, because the property is only used or controlled by the facility owner.
 In those cases, simple spectrum assignment methods that are closer to administrative allocation than market-based mechanisms can be applicable.
-Finally, because spectrum trades occur quite seldom, it is complicated to collect a sufficiently large dataset for valuation analysis to help in the design of market-based mechanisms [8].
+Market-based mechanisms are a useful in determining the valuations when there is more demand than supply of spectrum.
+Finally, the design of the exact market-based mechanisms is challenging as there is not much data available to assist because spectrum trades occur quite seldom.
+Therefore, it is complicated to collect a sufficiently large dataset for valuation analysis to help in the design of market-based mechanisms [8].

-C. Commons Approach
+C. Unlicensed Commons Approach

-An alternative to administrative allocation and the marketbased mechanisms is the commons approach that puts the spectrum access into the hands of many, through allowing unlicensed access for low-power wireless devices.
+An alternative to administrative allocation and the marketbased mechanisms is the unlicensed commons approach that puts the spectrum access into the hands of many, through allowing unlicensed access for low-power wireless devices.
 The most typical solution is to allow unlicensed devices to operate under regulator defined rules and conditions [12], [25].
 The value of unlicensed spectrum under the commons approach arises from making spectrum access possible to several different type of usages and stakeholders, which has resulted in new profits, as well as from its capability to promote innovation and competition.
-The commons approach also allows faster time to market, as entrants do not need to wait for license awarding decisions.
+The unlicensed commons approach also allows faster time to market, as entrants do not need to wait for license awarding decisions.
 However, it does not result in guaranteed quality.
-The most notable example of the success of the commons approach is the use of wireless local area networks (WLAN) in unlicensed bands by various stakeholders for mobile data delivery especially indoors [12], [25].
+The most notable example of the success of the unlicensed commons approach is the use of wireless local area networks (WLAN) in unlicensed bands by various stakeholders for mobile data delivery especially indoors [12], [25].